-This service can be especially helpful for seniors, who can be targeted by unethical marketers and fake charities.
+This service can be especially helpful for seniors, who might be targeted by unethical marketers and fake charities; or their caretakers.
 Just explain that "the phone company can tell" if the call is trying to get money from you, and cuts it off.

 5) CHARITIES: Always do your own due diligence on charities before donating.
 Most phone solicitations are low-rated charities or even scams.
 The website below formally rates charities, and if you scroll to the bottom, it shows the salaries of chief executives-- sometimes in the millions.

 6) BUSINESS-TO-BUSINESS ADVERTISING: Contact Dun and Bradstreet to eliminate mailings.